VISTA: Knowledge-Driven Vessel Trajectory Imputation with Repair Provenance: Experimental Study

 \subsubsection{Effectiveness Analysis.}

 As shown in Table~\ref{tab:main-1}, which reports the results on AIS-DK and AIS-US across MAE, RMSE, and MHD, boldface denotes the best performance, while underlining indicates the second-best.
 Building on these results, we summarize four observations.
-1) \texttt{VISTA} consistently outperforms all baselines, improving over the strongest baseline, MH-GIN, by 5\%–94\%.
-These results demonstrate its effective mining of AIS domain knowledge and productive use of underlying knowledge.
+1) \textsf{VISTA} consistently outperforms all baselines, improving over the strongest baseline, MH-GIN, by 5\%--91\%.
+These results demonstrate that grounding LLM reasoning in data-verified SDK yields substantially more accurate imputation than any single-paradigm approach.
 2) All models perform better on AIS-DK, and the inter-model spread is smaller than on AIS-US, consistent with shorter trajectory durations and smaller inter-sample time intervals in AIS-DK, which produce shorter missing gaps and an easier imputation setting.
-3) Within the LLM group, the trajectory-oriented KAMEL performs markedly better than out-of-the-box general thinking-mode LLMs (Qwen-plus-th, Qwen-flash-th, GLM-4.5-th, GLM-4.5-air-th), underscoring the value of task-specific spatiotemporal tokenization and a ``physical grammar'' for trajectory imputation.
-Nevertheless, KAMEL still trails \texttt{VISTA} by a wide margin, highlighting the advantage of explicit, executable knowledge.
-The general models also show that ``thinking'' alone is insufficient, since capability strongly affects accuracy: higher-capacity variants outperform their lighter counterparts (Qwen-plus-th and GLM-4.5-th outperform Qwen-flash-th and GLM-4.5-air-th), and in our setting the GLM family tends to outperform Qwen (GLM-4.5-th and GLM-4.5-air-th outperform Qwen-plus-th and Qwen-flash-th), although all remain well below \texttt{VISTA}.
-4) Deep-learning methods (Multi-task AIS, MH-GIN) generally outperform other kinds of baselines across metrics, reflecting the advantage of learning from AIS data; among them, MH-GIN is the strongest non-\texttt{VISTA} competitors overall, yet still trail \texttt{VISTA} by a wide margin.
+3) Within the LLM group, the trajectory-oriented KAMEL performs markedly better than out-of-the-box general thinking-mode LLMs (Qwen-plus-th, Qwen-flash-th, GLM-4.5-th, GLM-4.5-air-th), underscoring the value of task-specific spatio-temporal tokenization and a ``physical grammar'' for trajectory imputation.
+Nevertheless, KAMEL still trails \textsf{VISTA} by a wide margin, highlighting the advantage of grounding LLM reasoning in a data-verified knowledge base (SD-KG).
+The general models also show that ``thinking'' alone is insufficient, since capability strongly affects accuracy: higher-capacity variants outperform their lighter counterparts (Qwen-plus-th and GLM-4.5-th outperform Qwen-flash-th and GLM-4.5-air-th), and in our setting, the GLM family tends to outperform its Qwen counterpart within each capacity tier (GLM-4.5-th vs.\ Qwen-plus-th, GLM-4.5-air-th vs.\ Qwen-flash-th), although all remain well below \textsf{VISTA}.
+4) Among all baselines, MH-GIN achieves the best overall performance, followed closely by KAMEL and Multi-task AIS, reflecting the advantage of task-specific or data-driven modeling over rule-based and general-purpose LLM approaches.
+Nevertheless, MH-GIN still trails \textsf{VISTA} by a wide margin across all metrics.
+Beyond these quantitative results, a case study in Appendix~\ref{app:casestudy} qualitatively illustrates how \textsf{VISTA} leverages SD-KG-driven reasoning to produce interpretable trajectory reconstructions with repair provenance.